-Like many rust belt cities, Johnstown is populated with majestic historic buildings in various stages of vacancy.
+Like many rust belt cities, Johnstown is populated with historic buildings in various stages of vacancy.
 In Spring 2014, Springboard Design began work with the Community Foundation for the Alleghenies and students from Carnegie Mellon University to identify an underused building for a pilot artisan-residency program.
-The three-story Parkview Building was selected, purchased, renamed the Johnstown Creator Center (JCC) and is being adapted into an artisan studio building with four residential units, a common kitchen/gathering space, public gallery, and a shared workshop equipped with machinery for interdisciplinary craft, small batch manufacturing, and next-gen economic development.
+The three-story Parkview Building was selected and purchased, and is being adapted into an artisan studio building with common spaces, a public gallery, and a shared workshop equipped with machinery for interdisciplinary craft, small batch manufacturing, and next-gen economic development.

-While most architectural projects begin with an established program, Creator Square is still in its infancy.
-The JCC is the center of an artisan/maker residency program where the participants share amenities to design and make products for their existing businesses.
+The Parkview Building, host to Creator Square Johnstown, will operate as the center of an artisan/maker residency program where participants share amenities to design and make products for their existing businesses.
 In addition to cultivating this ‘making’ economy and invigorating downtown Johnstown with new enterprise, another key tenet of the program is the active skills transfer between resident makers and the local community.
 This includes current and past workers in the defense related manufacturing sector.
 While having the opportunity to build their businesses, the makers in-residence – dubbed ‘Creative Masters’ – will also offer classes and workshops in their specialties in concert with local area colleges and other organizations.
 The program is designed to partner makers with local manufacturers and businesses, creating a supply chain of salvaged, reused, or scrap materials for their work.

 For more information, check out www.creatorsquarejohnstown.com.